All Locations > Colorado > CO Ice & Mixed > RMNP - Mixed/Ice > Bear Lake Trailheads > Emerald Lake / Ty… > Nymph Lake

 |Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|

-DescriptionThis is the 2nd L most climb of the cliff at Nymph Lake.
-It lies perhaps 12 feet R of Icecapade.
-Short (perhaps 35-40 feet) but it can certainly be sweet.
-Some may disagree and say a climb of this length shouldn't get 2 stars.
-For those, Sorry.
-A short slab to a L-facing dihedral with sweet pick placements in cracks may delight you (source of the 2 stars).
+DescriptionThis is the L most climb of the cliff at Nymph Lake.
+Short (perhaps 30-35 feet) but it can certainly be interesting.
+This flow can form up in a continuous chunk of ice (WI3-) or be two separate ice bits with a high step to connect them (WI4- R).
 You can lead this or TR this (access via the gully to the L).
 You can descend the ramp, rap from the big tree, or continue up on low angle (but thin) ice to the top.

 If it is fat, you can probably cruise this without much of a thought and wonder why I gave it a 4- R rating.
 However, in leaner conditions, it can be exciting surmounting the first bit of ice and you blunt your picks into rock as you try to top this section.
 If the ice is fat, you probably won't need the rock gear.
 However, if it is lean as it was for us, today, rock gear with a small cam and then a #3 camalot-ish size piece may ease your worries.
 If you find rock between these bits of ice, there is a small edge for your R foot to allow you to highstep onto the hanging ice to finish.
 The snow can be quite deep (waist to chest-deep for us) above.